-The Encounter: Being Kicked Off a Flight by TSA
+The Encounter with TSA Flight Rules: Being Kicked Off a Flight by TSA

 I’ve witnessed a few fights in my life but never one on a plane.
 I was actually scared.
 I mean really, two big people yelling and pushing each other in a confined space with you right next to them (with no exit strategy) is a bit unnerving.
 The poor flight attendant along with a few other passengers had to break things up.
 Yes, I put my hand on The Husbands leg and urged him to keep to his seat and reminded him we were on our way to meet with a judge in Russia regarding custody of our daughter.
 Not the time to get into ANY trouble.